ConservationDecisionsLab/PTM_analysis/README.md

 # SJRPTM_ExpertElicitation
-R code for processing and analysing expert data
+R code for processing and analysing expert data "Compiles estimates into single table, then standardizes and plots"
-"R code to organize data tables, standardize benefit estimates and create plots"